vermiceli/nes-contra-us/README.md

 scripts required defining the memory addresses and bank layouts in the `contra.cfg` file.

-At this point, I had a repository that could be built that matched the NES rom byte for byte.
+At this point, I had a repository that could be built that matched the NES ROM byte for byte.
 Then, I found and was able to incorporate the comments from Trax's IDA Pro disassembly.
 This was incredibly helpful, but more work had to be done as Trax's disassembly couldn't be used directly for reassembly.
 For